Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 Quick Verdict

-Overall, Vietnam beats Cambodia.
-No convincing will change my mind about this, and here’s why.
+Overall, Vietnam beats Cambodia—no doubt about that.
+And no convincing will change my mind about it, and here’s why.

 1. Immigration and ease of entry